 Our business model comprises the two segments, Structured Property Financing and Consulting/ Services.
-Investments in the banking book reflect the medium to long-term strategic objectives of our business model.
+Aareal Bank's investments reflect the medium to long-term strategic objectives of our business model.

 Structured Property Financing

 - We enter into strategic investments to support our property financing activities, particularly abroad. - Special-purpose entities within the scope of foreclosed assets are used to secure real property liens.